The Witch of Joshua Ward House, Salem

 It was Corwin’s job to oversee these trials and to carry out the transportation and execution of the witches when they were found guilty.

 It was rumored that Corwin would take the accused witches down to the basement of his home and torture them into confession.
+After the execution, Corwin would then go to the houses of those executed and steal any belongings he could find.

-It’s worth noting that government officials taking the belongings of someone in jail was common practice at this time in order to pay for fees accrued while serving time.
+It’s worth noting that government officials taking the belongings of someone in jail was a common practice at this time in order to pay for fees accrued while serving time.
 However, Corwin would often take these items for himself instead.

 A Woeful End